-Note 2: Input voltage above V+ is not allowed.
+Note 2: Input voltage above V^+ is allowed.
 As long as one input pin voltage remains inside the common-mode range, the comparator will deliver the correct output.
 Note 3: More accurately, it is excessive current flow, with resulting excess heating, that limits the voltages on all pins.
 When any pin is pulled a diode drop below V^- , a parasitic NPN transistor turns ON.
 No latch-up will occur as long as the current through that pin remains below the Maximum Rating.
 Operation is undefined and unpredictable when any parasitic diode or transistor is conducting.

-Note 4: Shorting the Output to V- will not cause power dissipation, so it may be continuous.
-However, shorting the Output to any more positive voltage (including V+), will cause 80 mA (typ.) to be drawn through the output transistor.
+Note 4: Shorting an Output to V- will not cause power dissipation, so it may be continuous.
+However, shorting an Output to any more positive voltage (including V+), will cause 80 mA (typ.) to be drawn through the output transistor.
 This current multiplied by the applied voltage is the power dissipation in the output transistor.
-If this total power causes the junction temperature to exceed 150°C, degraded reliability or destruction of the device may occur.
+If the total power from all shorted outputs causes the junction temperature to exceed 150°C, degraded reliability or destruction of the device may occur.
 To determine junction temperature, see Note 5.

 Note 5: Junction temperature may be calculated using $T_J = T_A + P_D \theta{JA}$.
 The given thermal resistance is worst-case for packages in sockets in still air.
-For packages soldered to copper-clad board with dissipation from one comparator or reference output transistor, nominal θ{JA} is 90°C/W for the N package.
+For packages soldered to copper-clad board with dissipation from one comparator or reference output transistor, nominal θ{JA} is 80 °C/W for the N package.

-Note 6: Human body model, 100 pF discharged through a 1.5 k Ω resistor.
+Note 6: Human body model, 100 pF discharge through a 1.5 $k\Omega$ resistor.